Guigui220D/zig-sfml-wrapper/readme.md

 This is a wrapper for CSFML.
 Theres no problem importing CSFML in Zig, but the resulting code can be a little bit messy.
 My goal is to make things close enough to SFML, with nice methods.

+This currently for Zig 0.12 (should work with 0.13) and CSFML 2.5.

 ### How much is done

 Most of the classes are wrapped and you should be able to write games with this wrapper.